 From June through October 2019, we raised \$2,600,000 in a private placement offering of 12.0% unsecured convertible promissory notes and warrants sold and issued to certain accredited investors.
-In February 2021, \$50,000 of such principal was voluntarily converted into shares of common stock, and in June 2021, the remaining principal balance of \$2,550,000 was voluntarily converted by the holders thereof into shares of common stock of the Company,
+In February 2021, \$50,000 of such principal was voluntarily converted into shares of common stock, and in June 2021, the remaining principal balance of \$2,550,000 was voluntarily converted by the holders thereof into shares of common stock of the Company.

 In July 2019, we announced that we had initiated patent litigation against defendants in the U.S. District Court for the District of Delaware for infringement of certain patents which relate to our two-part Sorbent Enhancement Additive (SEA®) process for mercury removal from coal-fired power plants.
-Between July 2020 and January 2021, we entered into agreements with each of the four major utility defendants in the patent litigation commenced in 2019 which agreements included certain monetary arrangements and pursuant to which we have dismissed all claims brought against each of them and their affiliates, and such parties have withdrawn from petitions for IPR with the U.S. Patent and Trademark Office.
-Such agreements entered into with such parties provide each of them and their affiliates with a non-exclusive license to certain Company patents (related to the Company's two-part Sorbent Enhancement Additive (SEA®) process) for use in connection with such parties' coal-fired power plants.
+Between July 2020 and January 2021, we entered into agreements with each of the four major utility defendants in the patent litigation commenced in 2019 which agreements included certain monetary arrangements and pursuant to which we have dismissed all claims brought against each of them and their affiliates, and such parties have withdrawn from petitions for Inter Partes Review with the U.S. Patent and Trademark Office.
+Such agreements entered into with such parties provide each of them and their affiliates with a non-exclusive license to certain Company patents (related to our two-part Sorbent Enhancement Additive (SEA®) process) for use in connection with such parties' coal-fired power plants.
 One of the agreements has facilitated an ongoing business relationship with that party.
 The above described proceedings are continuing with respect to the other parties involved.
 In May 2021, a U.S. District Court Magistrate Judge issued a report and recommendation that such litigation should be permitted to proceed against 16 refined coal defendants named in the action directly involved in the refined coal program and operations, and be dismissed against 12 other defendants, primarily affiliated entities of the refined coal operators.
-Such report and recommendation is not a final decision and will be reviewed, along with objections by the parties, by the District Judge for the United States District Court for the District of Delaware.
+In September 2021, such report and recommendation was approved by the District Judge for the United States District Court for the District of Delaware which will allow us to proceed against certain refined coal entities named in the lawsuit.

 In October 2019, we entered into a license and development agreement with a nonrelated third party entity located in Alabama pursuant to which the parties have agreed to work together to develop a plan to commercialize and market certain technology owned by such entity related to the removal of mercury from air and water emissions generated by coal burning power plants.
 In addition, during the first quarter of 2021, we announced new technologies under development intended to improve the processing of rare earth elements (REEs) in North America.
 Our new technologies are under development in conjunction with our collaboration with such Alabama third party entity and its affiliates.
-Such technologies focus on improving the cost of extracting rare earth minerals along with improving the environmental footprint of extracting those rare earth elements from their solvent state.
+Such technologies focus on improving the cost of extracting rare earth minerals along with improving the environmental footprint of extracting those REEs from their solvent state.
+In October 2021, we announced that we had completed phase 1 testing of our REE technology with Pennsylvania State University's College of Earth and Mineral Sciences confirming 80-90% efficiency rate in extracting select REEs.
 While there is no established timeline for the introduction of these technologies after further testing is performed, we hope that if such further testing is successful, these technologies can be commercialized in 2022 and thereafter.